rzhan186/gy2021_bioinformatics/readme.md

 This GitHub repository contains code for the bioinformatic analyses used in the paper (to be inserted here)

-The analyses was mainly conducted on Cedar and Niagara HPC supported by the Digital Research Alliance of Canada.
-Most of the scripts were developed to be run as batch jobs on Slurm Wokrload Manager.

 ## Components

 1. **[Sequencing data QA:QC.md](https://github.com/rzhan186/gy2021_bioinformatics/blob/main/1.%20Sequencing%20data%20QA%3AQC.md)** - Quality assessment and control procedures for raw sequencing data.